 Paxton and Whitfield has long been established as one of London’s very finest cheesemongers.
 The team has been an authority on all things fromage since 1797, serving customers from the capital and beyond with their array of exceptional cheeses.
-We’re pleased to be going Behind Our Doors to share their excellent Stilton Fondue recipe that you can create easily at home, with their cheese and wine available for home delivery.
+We’re pleased to be going Behind Our Doors to share their excellent Stilton Fondue recipe that you can create easily at home this winter, with their cheese and wine available for home delivery.

 1 clove of garlic, cut lengthwise

 1 tbsp of corn flour (or plain flour is okay)

 2 tbsps of chopped chives

 A splash of Paxton and Whitfield’s Monbazillac dessert wine